tracyarciaga/hardhat-practice/README.md

 - Access Control
 - PostDeliveryCrowdsale: Crowdsale that locks tokens from withdrawal until it ends.
 - AllowanceCrowdsale: Extension of Crowdsale where tokens are held by a wallet, which approves an allowance to the crowdsale.
-- Extension of closing time
+- Extension of closing time.
-- Increasing rate price
+- Can change rate price.
 - Pausable

 # Notes